-“As we both know, I rarely agree with you,” Jules said, sitting on the bed and making Allie sit next to her, “however, this discussion reminds me of Levin’s revelation at the end of Anna Karenina… ”
+“As we both know, I rarely agree with you,” Jules said, sitting on the bed and making Allie sit next to her, “however, if you’ll recall Levin’s revelation at the end of Anna Karenina…”

 Allie allowed their voices to fade.
 Seeking distraction, she studied a black and white poster of a woman with short dark hair parted unflatteringly at the side and huge confident eyes, and the caption, There is a level of cowardice lower than that of the conformist: the fashionable non-conformist.
 Ayn Rand.
-Another poster showed a brooding man with a thick black moustache, the caption, God is dead… God remains dead… And we have killed him… and a mean-looking name, the pronunciation of which Allie wouldn’t even dare guess at.
+Another poster showed a brooding man with a thick black moustache, the caption, God is dead, God remains dead, and we have killed him—and a mean-looking name, the pronunciation of which Allie wouldn’t even dare guess at.
 There was a strong masculine scent; of sweat and overdue laundry.
 Books everywhere, with dog-eared pages and torn covers, and dust balls under all the chairs and the dresser.
 Allie thought it was the filthiest room she’d ever been in, and it grossed her out even to sit on the bed.
 When had the sheets been changed last, and what unspeakable act had Charles performed in them?
-He was leaning back in his chair, hands clasped behind his back, wearing an arrogant frown, and Allie shifted her attention to Nathaniel.
-He was kind of cute, but he was so obviously ignoring her that she decided to ignore him back.
+He was leaning back in his chair, hands clasped behind his back, wearing an arrogant frown, and to Allie he looked dirty and greasy.
+She shifted her attention to Nathaniel, who was kind of cute, but who was so obviously ignoring her that she decided to ignore him back.
 Dawn seemed okay, but she was probably snotty, too.

 There was a lull in the conversation, and Allie sensed the attention was suddenly on her, so she tried to arrange her expression into a semblance of attentiveness.